Updated: Oct 3, 2022

 Likewise, the installer should also have a clear understanding of the project.
 A good flooring store will provide documentation for each installer, so they have written marching orders on what they are supposed to be doing in your home.
 If an installer shows up unprepared and uninformed, that should be a red flag.

 Know How To Maintain Your New Floor

-This is very important, as if you go against any of the product care and maintenance guidelines, you could be in jeopardy of voiding out your product warranty.
-For example, if you just installed new carpet, and you have a product claim, if you are using the wrong type of vacuum cleaner, your manufacturer could reject your claim.
+This is very important as if you go against any of the product care and maintenance guidelines, you could be in jeopardy of voiding your product warranty.
+For example, if you just installed a new carpet, and you have a product claim, if you are using the wrong type of vacuum cleaner, your manufacturer could reject your claim.
 Or, let's say you have a new hardwood floor, and use a cleaner that is not approved by the hardwood manufacturer.
 That manufacturer could reject any claim for product failure.
 Always read the warranty information.

 It's also a good idea to save any receipts that you get from professional cleaning companies that work in your home.
 Many carpet manufacturers will require you to have carpets professionally cleaned 1-2 times each year.

 Common sense rules the day most of the time when trying to maintain a new floor.
-Simple things like: placing floor mats next to outside doors, taking your shoes off inside, keeping pets well groomed, cleaning up spills right away, and putting felt pads on table and chair legs, are all common sense measures that can help keep your new floor looking good.
+Simple things like placing floor mats next to outside doors, taking your shoes off inside, keeping pets well groomed, cleaning up spills right away, and putting felt pads on table and chair legs, are all common sense measures that can help keep your new floor looking good.